 Google, the Search Engine giant is known to update their products with new features and offering the better user experience.
 Among the large product repository, Google’s Image search engine allowed users to search the Web for image content, view it and even download it.
 But in recent update, Google has removed the option to View Image & forcing the users to visit the website where the image was uploaded.
 If you’re to blame Google, like every other Internet user, you’re not aware of the background story.

 Around 2 years back, Getty Images, an American stock photo agency filed antitrust charges against Google in the EU, taking issue with the company’s image scraping techniques to display image search results.
-The View Image option not only allowed unauthorized redistribution of images but also restricts a publisher’s visiblity to the visitor.
-Earlier this week (15th Feb 2018), Google and Getty Images settled for an agreement to remove the “View Image” option from the Image results and Getty withdrew its charges against Google.
+The View Image option not only allowed unauthorized redistribution of images but also restricts a publisher’s visibility to the visitor.
+In Early 2018, Google and Getty Images settled for an agreement to remove the “View Image” option from the Google search images results and Getty withdrew its charges against Google.
 Changes like the removal of direct image links were apparently part of the agreement.

 Google announced this new update saying that, “This update will help connect users and useful websites.”
 While some might agree to this, as Google didn’t do much to display the copyright status of image & the information regarding who owned the image.
 So don’t you think Google was somewhat involved in Image piracy?